MagNording/RecipeWebsite/README.md

 Handle rating comment
 ViewRecipe:
 parent component for creating a new recipe page with all components and having a function to create a pdf from the recipe template
+RecipeMetaData:
+details about the recipe, rating, time to complete, ingredients

 ScrollToTop:
 button component for scrolling back up automatically